for piano and ebows

 Dedicated to Julia Den Boer

-The electronics in this piece uses the amplification as a musical parameter.
-The microphones work as a lens zooming in and out the instrument’s mechanics; a second room – an electrocaoustic, immanent space – wraps the presence of the piano that resonates in the real room, to which is added a further sound level composed of reworked piano samples synchronised by means of a digital support.
-At this point we have got a double concentric perspective: the music “played” trhough the instrument, and the instrument as an object (re)trouvé, “played” through loudspeakers.
-Nevertheless, those circles can’t excape the interaction between the performer and the piano.
+The electronics in this piece use amplification as a musical parameter.
+The microphones function as a lens that zooms in and out of the mechanics of the instrument; a second room – an electrocaustic, immanent space – envelops the presence of the piano resonating in the real room, to which is added a further sound level composed of reworked piano samples synchronised by means of a digital support.
+At this point we have a double concentric perspective: the musical one, expressed through the performer’s actions, and the sound one produced by the body of the instrument and projected by the loudspeakers.